📖 Get Git

 git --version

-If Git is installed, you will see output similar to this:
+If Git is installed, you'll see output like:

 git version 2.39.2